Geranosaurus: History and naming

 The discovery of Geranosaurus was interpreted by Broom as being within the Cave Sandstone of the Stormberg Series, Early Jurassic in age.
 Though it had previously been considered Triassic, even an Early Jurassic age would make Geranosaurus the oldest ornithischian.
 The "Cave Sandstone" is now known as the Clarens Formation, with the approximate coordinates of the locality along the road cutting being placing Geranosaurus within the lower portion of the formation.
 Uranium-lead dating of the top of the Clarens Formation and top of the underlying Elliot Formation give the former a mainly Pliensbachian age between 191.1 and 187.5 million years ago.

 Description

-Geranosaurus was around 0.6 m tall and around 1.2 m long when fully grown.